ghaskins/riak_wiki/pages/Eventual-Consistency.md

 * Subsequent reads return correct value with R=3, two values coming from primary and one from secondary nodes

+Note that if we had requested with R=2 or less, the first request would have succeeded because 2 replicas are available.

 ### Reading When Two Primaries Fail

 * Data is written to a key with W=3